sathish-t/nanopore-mod-course/exercises/compare_modification_levels.md

 title: Compare modification levels
 ---

-In the commands we executed on the first day, we used `DNAscent forkSense` to call features such as initiation and termination sites on single molecules.
+Over the first day, we learned that features associated with DNA replication such as initiation and termination sites can be identified on single molecules using BrdU labelling.
-In the case study today, we learned that in the experimental protocol used in the yeast dataset, sites that are replicated early are more modified than sites that are replicated late.
+In the experimental protocol used in the following yeast dataset, sites that are replicated early are more modified than sites that are replicated late.
 In this exercise, please demonstrate that sequences on single molecules corresponding to initiation sites are more modified than sequences on single molecules